 Time Frame: February 2016 – July 2017

-The objective of this project was to build alignment among donor agencies, governments, and private companies as to the supply chain investments that must be made now to prepare for future changes in healthcare demand.
+The objective of this project, funded by the Bill & Melinda Gates Foundation, was to build alignment among donor agencies, governments, and private companies as to the supply chain investments that must be made now to prepare for future changes in healthcare demand.
 The convergence of trends in technology, innovation, economic growth, and shifting disease burdens will likely drive large-scale changes in the type and quantity of medicines that patients seek, as well as the location and delivery mechanism they prefer.
 However, the types of investments needed to address these changes – building additional supply chain capacity or developing new workforce competencies – require years to plan and execute, and they cannot be successful without a clear and well-informed vision of future supply chain needs.

 WDI helped provide this clear vision through a number of different research avenues:

 Through these various approaches, WDI successfully started a global conversation about the need for more future-oriented supply chain investments.